Today we're diving into a fun subject, medicinal herbs and their uses for growing an herbal tea garden, more

 One of the very first things I did on my journey to using medicinal herbs was to start drinking herbal tea, which is why today I’m sharing some of my favourite herbal teas to grow at home.

-I have to preface this by letting you know that I am not medical professional.
+I have to preface this by letting you know that I am not a medical professional.
 I'm not a certified herbalist or anything like that.
 I’m just sharing what has worked for me.
 But I always recommend checking with a medical professional of your choice before using anything medicinally, even if it's natural.
 Because even herbs can interact with medications or be dangerous if you’re suffering from certain illnesses or even if you’re pregnant.
 So always speak with your health care provider first.

 Another thing, as we go over the more medicinal properties that a lot of the following herbal teas have, I'm referencing the herbal section of my book, Handmade: The Modern Guide to Made From Scratch Living.
 And that chart starts on page 138 if you have the book.
 And if not, I highly recommend that you go and check it out here!